isomerpages/gb-assist/pages/solutionrepo/solution2070.md

 ---
-title: EQUIP Version 10 - EQUIP S1 - 20 Users
+title: Revel Systems - Revel Essentials -  Modern Restaurant
-permalink: /productivity-solutions-grant/solutionrepo/solution2052
+permalink: /productivity-solutions-grant/solutionrepo/solution2070
 ---

 #### Description

-EQUIP is an easy to use and versatile ERP solution that help companies revolutionize their business into insightful and intelligent enterprises by reducing paperwork, providing in depth business analytics and automating manual labor.
+Revel's point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients' businesses.
+The Revel platform helps restaurants and retailers deliver a better customer experience, diversify revenue streams, and scale their businesses with ease.

-Our package comprises automated solutions for CRM, Sales, Purchase, Inventory, and Accounting.
-These modern ERP solutions assist companies to win their markets with advanced analytics, data management, real-time processing, and automation.
+The Revel Enterprise- solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/20200831_Desensitised_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/RevelSystemsGlobal20200600_Desensitised_Annex_3(002)_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria